andrewacashner/hearingfaithms/chapters/chapter-2.md

 Listeners who wished to overcome the dangers and uncertainties involved with hearing devotional music were challenged to practice personal spiritual discipline in hearing.
-This notion is encapsulated in an emblem by Sebastián de Covarrubias, whose dictionary definition of deafness we discussed earlier.
+This notion is encapsulated in an emblem by Sebastián de Covarrubias, whose dictionary definition of deafness we discussed earlier (`[ref:figure:Covarrubias-Emblemas-202-ears-thorns]`).
 It shows two fragile-looking human ears, protected from the buffeting four winds by a crown of thorns.
 Its Latin motto is taken from Ecclesiasticus 28:28, "Make a hedge around your ears with thorns."